home

 April 21, 2026

 John Andrews drives more than 100 miles every week through South Carolina delivering fresh home-cooked meals to his clients, most of them elderly, most of them on fixed incomes.
-When the US launched strikes on Iran in late February, his costs moved in two directions at once: food prices climbed, and the gas to deliver it got more expensive overnight.
+His costs moved in two directions at once almost immediately: food prices climbed, and the gas to deliver it got more expensive overnight.

 "The economy is killing me on food prices.
 And gas prices are tough now, too," Andrews told CNN earlier this month.
 "It's kind of a double whammy.
 I'm working just as hard as ever, but I'm losing ground here."